ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 meant to facilitate downgrading or reverting the option change.
 When the option

-, all database objects with extended names that were created
+is set to false, all database objects with extended names that were created

 in the meantime should be removed manually.